Florida Golf Cart Insurance Requirements & Golf Cart Accidents: Who Pays For Damages?

-In Florida, low-speed vehicles are considered motor vehicles and are required to be titled, registered, and insured with Personal Injury Protection and Property Damage Liability coverage in order to be operated on Florida streets and highways, while golf carts in Florida are not required to be insured (although insurance, even on golf carts, is highly recommended).
+According to Department of Highway Safety and Motor Vehicles, low-speed vehicles are considered motor vehicles and are required to be titled, registered, and insured with Personal Injury Protection and Property Damage Liability coverage in order to be operated on Florida streets and highways, while as explained above, golf carts in Florida are not required to be insured (although insurance, even on golf carts, is highly recommended).

 There are several ways to identify if your golf cart is considered a low-speed vehicle in Florida.
 If you still have the Manufacturer’s Certificate of Origin (MCO), the middle of the MCO must contain the following language: “The vehicle conforms to Federal Regulations under Title 49 CFR Part 571.500.”
 The MCO or title of the vehicle will also indicate a body type.
 The body type of a low-speed vehicle can be two passenger (2P), four passenger (4P), six passenger (6P), or nine (9P) passenger.

 Low-speed vehicles often resemble golf carts and a golf cart can be converted into a low-speed vehicle.
 To determine if a golf cart has been converted to a low-speed vehicle, inspect the vehicle or the title for a department assigned vehicle identification number beginning with “FLA.”